goreleaser/goreleaser/www/docs/customization/archive.md

         # Strip parent folders when adding files to the archive.
         # Default: false
         strip_parent: true

-        # This will make the destination paths be relative to the longest common
-        # path prefix between all the files matched and the source glob.
-        # Enabling this essentially mimic the behavior of nfpm's contents section.
-        #
-        # Default: false
-        # Since: v1.14.
-        rlcp: true

         # File info.
         # Not all fields are supported by all formats available formats.